How to measure your lawn

 How to measure your triangle lawn

-Back to school again on this one – there are three main types of triangle gardens you’ll typically come across and they are usually the result of some luxury landscape architecture – we’re not jealous at all!
-These are: an equilateral triangle garden, an isosceles triangle garden & a right angle triangle garden.
+These are an equilateral triangle garden, an isosceles triangle garden & a right angle triangle garden.
 The formula for working out the area of a triangle is simple – while working out what part to measure isn’t always.
 The simple area formula for any triangle is to multiply the base by the height and divide the total in two.
-See our below images for what to measure depending on whether you have an equilateral, isosceles or right angle triangle lawn.
+See our images below for what to measure depending on whether you have an equilateral, isosceles or right-angle triangle lawn.

 How to measure your irregularly shaped lawn